-After going dormant for 27 years, the Cowboys-Niners playoff rivalry roared back to life in the 2021 NFC wild-card round and again in last year's NFC divisional round.
+After going dormant for 27 years, the Cowboys-Niners rivalry roared back to life in the 2021 NFC wild-card round and again in last year's NFC divisional round.

-Niners coach Kyle Shanahan has plenty of memories of Cowboys-49ers meetings as his father, Mike Shanahan, worked as the Niners offensive coordinator in those 1992-1994 contests.
-He believes consistency is key to renewing the rivalry.
+Niners coach Kyle Shanahan has plenty of memories of Cowboys-49ers meetings as his father, Mike Shanahan, worked as the Niners offensive coordinator in those 1992 to 1994 contests.
+He believes the recent contests between the teams has reignited the rivalry.

 Dallas coach Mike McCarthy has also seen the rivalry up close from his time as Niners offensive coordinator in 2005.
 He's called "The Catch" his first memory of it.
-Unlike Shanahan, though, McCarthy has a bit more of a bitter taste after how the last matchup ended, which is why he's excited for another shot at leaving his mark on this rivalry this year.
+Unlike Shanahan, though, McCarthy has a more bitter taste after how the past two matchups ended, which is why he's excited for another shot at leaving his mark on the rivalry this year.

-Playoff heartbreak has become a trend for the Cowboys and last year's wild-card loss to the 49ers joined Tony Romo's bobbled snap against Seattle in 2006 and Dez Bryant's overturned catch against Green Bay in 2014.
+Playoff heartbreak has become a trend for the Cowboys and 2021's wild-card loss to the 49ers joined Tony Romo's bobbled snap against Seattle in 2006 and Dez Bryant's overturned catch against Green Bay in 2014.

 With 14 seconds left, Dak Prescott had a 17-yard run to the San Francisco 24.
 Without a timeout, the Cowboys hurried to the line of scrimmage but the umpire collided with Prescott and center Tyler Biadasz and did not get the ball set for play.

-After the game, the Cowboys said they practiced that scenario in practice each week, but they were unable to pull it off in time in game conditions.
+After the game, the Cowboys said they practiced that scenario each week, but they were unable to pull it off in time in game conditions.

 Owner and general manager Jerry Jones was as disappointed and as irritated as he had been with any playoff loss.
-With a 12-5 record, NFC East title and a healthy roster, Jones thought the Cowboys were primed for a playoff run.
-Instead, he let coach Mike McCarthy twist in the wind for a couple of weeks while trying to keep defensive coordinator Dan Quinn from taking a head coaching job elsewhere.
+With a 12-5 record, NFC East title and a healthy roster, Jones believed the Cowboys were primed for a playoff run.
+Instead, he let coach Mike McCarthy twist in the wind for a couple of weeks while trying to keep defensive coordinator Dan Quinn from taking a head-coaching job elsewhere.